Skip to content

 Managing Projects

-Projects can be managed from the Projects list, a client detail page, Command Center, or the project detail page.
+Projects can be managed from the Projects list, a client detail page, Staffing, or the project detail page.

 Projects List